- Elevation: 1,929 m (6,329 ft)

 Next to Cikaniki is Gunung Kendeng (see above).
 It used to be possible to hike to the top of this peak and see some pitcher plants on the summit ridge and enjoy the views to distant mountains.
 In 2018, access to ordinary hikers (as opposed to scientific researchers) is no longer permitted.
 Cikaniki can still be reached from the road running south of Bogor near Parungkuda via Kapala Nunggal, Kabandungan and Cipeuteuy.
 It takes anything from 2 to 4 hours to cover the 50km and is best attempted in a 4WD.

-- Water sources: Take sufficient supplies with you.
+- Water sources: Take sufficient supplies with you and be sure to fill up your car or motorbike with fuel at every opportunity.
 There is a warung at Nirmala tea plantations and even a restaurant at the Sinarmas training centre but they are expensive and not to be relied upon!

 - Travel insurance: We recommend World Nomads insurance, which is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities including mountain hiking.